cloudfoundry/cloud_controller_ng/decisions/0007-implementing-v3-roles.md

 - We achieved the simpler usage patterns that the `/v3/roles` endpoints were designed to provide.
 - We did not need to move any existing data around in migrations.
 We only needed to do some (relatively small) schema migrations to add new columns, and then data migrations to fill in those columns.
-This has the benefit of being faster for customers upgrading and less risky.
+This has the benefit of being faster for customers upgrading and of being less risky.
 There is still only one source of truth for roles data: the 7 underlying tables that already existed.
 - V2 code mostly works as-is with this approach, since the underlying data is the same.

 ### Risks

-- Long-term, it may end up confusing that we have these 7 tables representing the single concept of a role.
-This may be especially true if V2 code is ever deprecated and removed, since then there would be no need to keep the data separate.
-However, we don't have a clear timeline for this, and the recent Kubernetes work has raised more questions about the implementation of roles in CC, so we don't know enough today to solve this future problem.
+- Long-term, it may be confusing that we have these 7 tables representing the single concept of a role.
+This may be especially true if V2 code is ever deprecated and removed, since at that point there would be no need to keep the data separate.
+However, we don't have a clear timeline for this, and the recent Kubernetes work has raised more questions about the implementations of roles in CC, so we don't know enough today to solve this future problem.
 - Since there were a total of 14+ migrations added to achieve this, it may add some time to users' upgrades when they bump to the version of CC that has V3 roles.
-However, this is a one-time cost, and since this work was done in October-December (several months before this writing), we believe many operators have already upgraded.
+However, this is a one-time cost, and since this work was done in October-December (several months before writing this), we believe many operators have already upgraded.